KnicheNoir/KnicheNoir-Deluxe/conversation_history_technical.md

 This document summarizes the technical components and their intended function for The Astrian Key application.
 It reflects the latest architectural decisions, including the "Aleph Protocol," which mandates a pre-computed, indexed, and compressed data core for instantaneous, offline-first analysis.

+## Current Status: Phase 1 Implementation

+The application is currently in the foundational phase of implementing the user's comprehensive UI/UX blueprint.
+Key architectural shifts have been completed, establishing the "As Above" (Globe View) and "So Below" (Call Sign View) dual-hemisphere layout.
+Core navigation and the environmental shift for the `°solve` protocol are functional.

+**Completed in this phase:**
+*   **Dual-Hemisphere Layout:** The application now correctly switches between the `globe` and `callSign` view modes.
+*   **Interactive Globe:** A basic, interactive 3D wireframe globe has been implemented, serving as the centerpiece of the "As Above" view.
+*   **`°solve` Protocol Environment:** The high-intensity `°solve` mode is functional, changing the application's theme, displaying a system heartbeat, and replacing the command ticker with a live findings ticker.
+*   **Core Feature Integration:** All existing functionality (chat, analysis views, etc.) has been successfully integrated into the "So Below" hemisphere.
+*   **As Above Menu & Modals:** A menu has been added to the Globe view providing access to key features like Bookmarks, the Operator's Manual, the Transliteration Whiteboard, and the newly implemented **Session Archive**.

+**Next Steps:**
+The next development phase will focus on enhancing the fidelity of the "As Above" and "So Below" views, including dynamic starscapes, advanced globe interactions (ley lines, atmospheric effects), and the underwater theming for the Call Sign view, moving closer to the full vision outlined in the blueprint.

 ## I. Core Philosophy: The Aleph Protocol

 The application's architecture is unified under a single, elegant principle: **the work is already done by the Willow.** The system does not perform complex analysis at runtime.
 Instead, it functions as a high-speed instrument that performs near-instantaneous lookups on a series of pre-computed, structurally-aware indices.
 This makes its intelligence inherent, deterministic, and fully available offline.